DIT168-Group3/DIT168/README.md

 ****************************************************************************************************

-# Cloning, building and testing the project steps
+### Cloning, building and testing the project steps

-For Linux:
+Linux OS:

-1- After the repository is cloned you should open a terminal inside the Communication example folder.
+1. After the repository is cloned you should open a terminal inside the Communication example folder.

-2- In the terminal write “ mkdir build ” to create a build directory for the binaries.
+2. In the terminal write  to create a build directory for the binaries.

-3- Copy messages.cpp and messages.hpp into the build folder.
+` mkdir build `

-4- Go inside the build folder “cd build”.
+3. Go inside the build folder.
+`cd build `

-5- Run CMake “cmake ..”.
+4. Run CMake .

-6- Run make “make”.
+` cmake .. `

+5. Run make.
+` make `

-7- Run the generated main binary “./main”.
+6. Run the generated main binary to test the program.
+` ./main `

-8- Open a new terminal in the build directory “CTRL + SHIFT + N”.
+7. Open a new terminal in the build directory.
+` CTRL + SHIFT + N `

-9- Run the generated main binary in the newly opened terminal “./main”.
+8. Run the generated main binary in the newly opened terminal.
+` ./main `

-10- The program will require you to enter a number, after entering it check the second terminal a “Received message : #number” should be displayed.
+9. The program will require you to enter a number, after entering it check the second terminal a “Received message : #number” should be displayed.